The Ultimate Monteverde Itinerary: 34 Best Things To Do

 A small garden with a pond where you can enter by day or night to spot frogs in enclosures that replicate their natural habitat.

-45 minute long tours through an exhibit of 90 live bats with an educational focus.
+Join a 45-minute long tour through an exhibit of 90 live bats with an educational focus.

 Not animals, but a wide exhibition with guided tours of more than 450 different species of plant with 120 different types of flowers.